EgorOrachyov/wmoge/README.md

 ![language](https://img.shields.io/badge/language-C++17-_)
 ![license](https://img.shields.io/badge/license-MIT-_)

-**"Write my own game engine (wmoge)"** is a modern high-performance 2d and 3d graphics game engine with Vulkan and OpenGL backends.
+**"Write my own game engine (wmoge)"** is a modern high-performance 3d graphics game engine with Vulkan and OpenGL backends.
 The idea of the project is to implement a self-sufficient, small, but featured engine and a number of 2d and 3d games using it.
 Primary focus is the core architecture of the engine, reliability, clean and performant code.
 Currently, the work is focused on a minor refactoring, new runtime scene representation, building a high-level rendering